yuvalkit/Animal_Images_Classification/README.md

 This repository contatins all the relevant code of the "Animal Images Classification" project that is submitted as a final project report in the course "Practical Topics in Machine Learning".

-Each file is an independent file which runs on its own.
+Each file is an independent file which runs on its own:

-The files are:

 **cnn_model.py** - A basic CNN model.